-Noel Malan with Five Rings Financial shared a great analogy comparing Koi Fish Ponds to Center of Influence (C.O.I.)
+I once heard a great analogy comparing Koi Fish Ponds to Center of Influence (C.O.I.)
 Ponds.
 Though nothing like traditional Japanese Koi ponds, they are similar in that you can link your C.O.I. ponds with other ponds to exponentially grow your pond.

-In essence, when you add someone to your network you are effectively adding their Circle of Influence Pond to yours and vice versa.
+In essence, when you add someone to your network you are effectively adding their Circle of Influence sphere to yours and vice versa.
 You’ll be connecting the hundreds of people you know to them and the hundreds of people they know to you.
 A solid networking team of 15 or so professionals probably has upwards of 15,000 meaningful relationships (more if you count social media) they have in their collective influence.

 One thing I’ve found interesting over the years of helping to build extraordinary organization and events is it doesn’t require extraordinary effort.
 All it takes is just a handful of people, often as few as 3 or 4 teammates regularly and consistently inviting a visitor or two.

 Sometimes, I hear, “If everyone just invites one person….”
 However, in reality, if we asked everyone to just invite one, how many guests do you think actually get invited?
 The answer oddly enough is “Not Many.”
 The odds are much more in our favor if those 3 or 4 teammates each consistently invite two visitors and also held each other accountable.
 If you and two of your teammates each invited two, how many guests do you believe will actually get invited each week?